Families under Siege: A Left Defense of the Nuclear Family

 It’s not obvious that nuclear families are institutions of freedom, but I’ll make the case starting with families in general, then draw a narrower focus on the particularly virtues of the nuclear family, and finish with why the institution deserves massive political support.

 There is a kind of freedom that is only available in family relations.
-It’s a freedom tied to knowing that the other person is, and is recognized by society as, inextricably part of you, regardless of the person’s immediate choices in the matter.
+It’s a freedom tied to knowing that the other person is, and is recognized by society as, inextricably part of you, regardless of either person’s immediate choices in the matter.
+Within the family, your fate and the blessings of liberty are inextricably tied with the actions of this particular other.
 This kind of freedom needs to be restricted because there are other kinds of freedom, e.g., legal freedom, that depend on you knowing that the other person is, and is recognized by society as, other than you.
 For family freedom, you want to be able to seamlessly get a joint bank account with your spouse, but for legal freedom, you don’t want to have to go to jail if your spouse steals a car.
 Two different freedoms.
-Two different structures of interaction.
+Two different structures of interaction and official recognition.

 Since family relations offer a particular mode of freedom that is distinct from civil freedom, legal freedom, and political freedom, and the blessings of liberty vouchsafed by the US Constitution include all modes of freedom, family freedom should not be conceived as a luxury good for those who can afford it; rather, the freedom of family relations is properly a matter of right.
-Everyone should be able to participate in and fulfill their family responsibilities, regardless of their access to wealth, just as everyone should be able to sustain themselves as property owners, legal subjects and citizens, regardless of their wealth.
+Everyone should be able to participate in and fulfill their family responsibilities, regardless of their access to wealth.
 In a well-ordered world, the extraordinary costs of fulfilling family responsibilities would be considered as unseemly as a poll tax.

 This all shakes out in the way our distinct modes of freedom have to be modified to accommodate each other, e.g., our civil and political institutions need to be modified to accommodate participation in families, just as families need to be modified to accommodate our participating in civil society, politics, property ownership, and legal contestation.